Your Eyes Controlled the Game: Real-Time Cognitive Training Adaptation based on Eye-Tracking and Physiological Data in Virtual Reality: Results

 \subsubsection{Predictive Factors for Model Success}

-Correlation analysis identified probability-accuracy calibration as the strongest individual predictor of overall model performance (r = 0.385, p = 0.005), followed by task-specific accuracy measures that were related to overall performance.
-Demographic variables, baseline VR performance, and subjective workload measures showed weak associations with model accuracy.
+Correlation analysis identified probability-accuracy calibration as the strongest individual predictor of overall model performance (r=0.385,p=0.005).
+In the context of the zero-calibration deployment strategy, this metric served as a representation of the distributional alignment between an individual participant and the global training norms.
+Participants for whom the model performed best demonstrated positive correlations between model confidence and accuracy, indicating that their standardized physiological features aligned well with the population-level distributions used for scaling.
+Conversely, low-performing participants exhibited weak or negative correlations, suggesting a distributional shift where the global scaler failed to normalize their unique physiological baselines effectively.

-A predictive model incorporating demographic and performance variables explained only 13.7\% of variance in individual model accuracy, indicating that readily observable participant characteristics provide limited predictive power for identifying suitable candidates for model-based adaptive control.
-The most informative predictor appears to be the probability calibration pattern itself, which can only be assessed through interaction with the system.
+In contrast to this physiological alignment metric, demographic variables (age, gender), baseline VR performance, and subjective workload measures showed only weak non-significant associations with model accuracy.
+A predictive model incorporating these readily observable characteristics explained only 13.7\% of the variance in individual model accuracy.
+This indicates that traditional screening criteria provide limited predictive power for identifying suitable candidates for model-based adaptive control, as performance is primarily determined by the compatibility between the user's physiology and the global normalization model.